Police Constable Degree Apprenticeship

 The Police Constable Degree Apprenticeship route into policing is an exciting opportunity for talented individuals from all backgrounds to obtain a degree whilst working and earning a full salary.

 The PCDA programme is delivered in partnership with the University of the West of England (UWE Bristol) and includes classroom delivery, practical application and tutorship.
-The programme will be split between the University’s Frenchay and Glenside campuses and Police Headquarters in Portishead.
+The programme is split between the University’s Frenchay and Glenside campuses and Police Headquarters in Portishead.

 You will be classed as a full-time student and so will be able to take advantage of student benefits.